Editor’s Note: This post was originally published in February 2015 and was updated for accuracy and comprehensiveness on February 2, 2018.

 Product bundling is combining multiple products into a single item on your site.
 It makes it very convenient for a customer to pick up everything they were looking for with the click of a button.
 Additionally, it reduces the risk that customers will abandon your site during their search for multiple products.

 Starter bundles have to be the most effective type of bundled product.
 When someone decides they are going to get into a new hobby or sport they often don’t know everything they need.
 You can make it easy for them by including everything they need in one convenient bundle.
 Providing a starter bundle saves your customer time, research, and money while at the same time increasing your order value.

 DAVIDsTEA’s sampler pack is another good example of a bundle.
-Sampler packs are especially effective for food and beverage companies.
-Shoppers are often looking for both a discount and variety.
+Sampler packs are especially effective for food and beverage companies since shoppers often look for both savings and variety.
 A sampler pack lets them try multiple products with one purchase.
 This also makes it more likely that customers will find a product they like, which will lead to more repeat purchases.

 4. Use Coupons with a Threshold

 Coupons are another method to increase your average order size, but they must be approached with caution.
 Coupons that increase AOV are often used in a similar fashion to free shipping offers – if the customer spends over a certain threshold they will receive a discount.
 This will motivate customers to spend more than they would’ve without the discount to ensure they can take advantage of the savings.

 5. Start a Loyalty Program

 A rewards program can get your customers purchasing more per visit and more often.
 It does this by using rewards as motivation for customers to return to your store.
 With more incentive to shop with you instead of competitors, customers will spend more per visit and shop with you again in the future.